ShroukMagdy3/Keeply/README.md

-💻 Document Management System - Frontend
+# 📁 Document Management System

 A modern and responsive frontend for the **Document Management System**, built with **React**, **TypeScript**, and **Tailwind CSS**.
 The application provides an intuitive interface for managing workspaces, folders, and documents with secure authentication and seamless file management.